zhenbinwu/APx_Gen0_Algo/VivadoHls/pf_algo_unpacked/vivado_hls/README.md

-Need to place GlobalCorrelator_HLS code in src.
+Need to place GlobalCorrelator_HLS code (or a link) in src.

 Eg.
 ```